elleem/data-structures-and-algorithms/python/docs/tree_breadth_first/README.md

 ### Approach and Efficiency

+Find the root, then using a queue for each level traverse the tree.
+Pop each node value into an empty list.

-The time is
+The time is O(n) based on the number of nodes in the input parameter, the tree.

-The space is
+The space is O(n) because we are returning a list of all the values in tree and must store the values in the list.

 ### Solution